Check out my experience after 12 months of using Hero to manage my medications: Update

 As a caregiver, whether it be for someone with Autism or perhaps an elderly loved one, fostering or even preserving a maximum level of independence is really important.
 We recently went through this with my grandparents and it wasn’t easy.
 One of the big challenges with my grandparents was often medication management.

-There are occasions where the Hero is unable to dispense a pill.
-In this case, the rest of the pills will be dispensed before the door pops open.
+There are occasions where the Hero is unable to automatically dispense a pill.
+You simply manually remove the pill with the door pops open.

 It’s pretty straightforward.

 My Experience Using TheHERO Smart Automatic Pill Dispenser

 When I first began using the HERO Smart Automatic Pill Dispenser, I did experience the odd occasion when a pill couldn’t be dispensed.
 That said, updates to Hero’s firmware have all but eliminated this from happening.
 I almost never experience any hiccups anymore and the pills I take come in various different sizes.

 Every single dose is tracked and you are notified when a medication is running low and is due for a refill.
 You can use the optional refill service to have automatic refills shipped directly to your home.